zoetrope/kubbernecker/README.md

 who made the changes.
 It helps to quickly check the changes made to resources within a Kubernetes cluster.

+The name of Kubbernecker comes from rubbernecker.
+It is like staring at a fight between Kubernetes controllers.

 ## Motivation

 In a Kubernetes cluster, different controllers may continuously edit the same resource, leading to a race condition.